-Education Funding Agency Trust Board Chief Executive Officer Chief Finance Officer School Governance Committee Head Teacher/ Deputy Head School Business /Finance Manager Nominated Budget Holder Budget Management To receive the annual revenue and budget (in the context of the 3-5 year forecast) proposals for consideration and recommendation to the Trust Board [para 4.6] \checkmark Approve the annual revenue and capital budget plan [para 4.6] \checkmark To consider at least three times a year revenue and capital budget monitoring reports including variances between actual and approved budget year to date, projected outturn and approved budget, including narrative explaining the reasons for variances [para 4.9] ✓ To approve with a formal minute proposals to overspend part of the school budget by making savings elsewhere in excess of £20,000 (primary school) or £50,000 (secondary school) [para 4.10] ✓ To approve additional spending plans which were not in the annual approved budget and which are resulting in an increasing deficit carry forward balance or a deficit carry forward balance.
-Report to the Trust Board via the Trust Finance and General Purposes Committee [para 4.7]. ✓

-Education Funding Agency Trust Board Chief Executive Officer Chief Finance Officer School Governance Committee Head Teacher/ Deputy Head School Business /Finance Manager Nominated Budget Holder Any policy and arrangements for Pooling (exc PFI) of funds \checkmark Reserves Policy and taking actions necessary to support the achievement of the policy. \checkmark Placing Orders for Goods and Services 1 I Authorise requisitions for processing as orders (generated through PSFinancials) to suppliers for up to and including £5,000 for goods and services within budget [para 6.3] \checkmark ✓ √ Authorise requisitions for processing as orders (generated through PSFinancials) to suppliers for between £5,000 and £30,000 following receipt of three written quotes and selection of lowest cost provider being selected [para 6.4] Where lowest cost selected Where lowest cost selected Authorise orders (generated through PSFinancials) to suppliers for requisitions between between £5,000 and £30,000(inc) following receipt of three written quotes and the provider is the most economically advantageous but is not the lowest cost [para 6.4] Where not the lowest Cost Formal Tendering process undertaken in accordance with the Trust's Financial Regulations required in consultation with the director of finance, business and operations for goods /services totalling between £30,000 and EU threshold and authorised by the Trust Board on the advice of the Audit and Risk ✓
+EFSA Trust Board CEO CFO Executive Leader/ Head Of School School Business /Finance Manager Nominated Budget Holder To receive the annual revenue and budget (in the context of the 3-5 year forecast) proposals for consideration and recommendation to the Trust Board [para 4.6] √ ✓ Approve the annual revenue and capital budget plan [para 4.6] \checkmark To consider monthly revenue and capital budget monitoring reports including variances between actual and approved budget year to date, projected outturn and approved budget, including narrative explaining the reasons for variances [para 4.9] √ √ Any policy and arrangements for Pooling (exc PFI) of funds ✓ Reserves Policy and taking actions necessary to support the achievement of the policy. ✓ Authorise requisitions for processing as orders (generated through PSFinancials) to suppliers for up to and including £5,000 for goods and services within budget [para 6.3] √ √ ✓ Authorise requisitions for processing as orders (generated through PSFinancials) to suppliers for between £5,000 and £30,000 following receipt of three written quotes and selection of lowest cost provider being selected [para 6.4] Where lowest cost selected Authorise orders (generated through PSFinancials) to suppliers for requisitions between between £5,000 and £30,000(inc) following receipt of three written quotes and the provider is the Where not the

-Education Trust Chief Chief School Head School Nominated Funding Agency Board Executive Officer Finance Officer Governance Committee Teacher/ Deputy Head Business /Finance Manager Budget Holder Committee.
-EU Tendering process undertaken in accordance with the Trust's Financial Regulations required in consultation with the Director of finance, business and operations for goods /services totalling over EU Threshold and authorised by the Trust Board on the advice of the Audit and Risk Committee. ✓ Special Payments Staff Severance where non-statutory/non- contractual payment is £50,000 or more (approval required in advance). ✓ Staff Severance where non-statutory/non- contractual payment is less than £50,000 (approval required in advance) ✓ Compensation where non-statutory/non- contractual payment is £50,000 or more (approval required in advance) \checkmark Compensation where non-statutory/non- contractual payment is less than £50,000 (approval required in advance) \checkmark Ex-gratia payments \checkmark
+EFSA Trust Board CEO CFO Executive Leader/ Head Of School School Business /Finance Manager Nominated Budget Holder most economically advantageous but is not the lowest cost [para 6.4] lowest Cost Formal Tendering process undertaken in accordance with the Trust's Financial Regulations required in consultation with the for goods /services totalling between £30,000 and EU threshold and authorised by the Trust Board via Finance & General Purposes Committee. √ EU Tendering process undertaken in accordance with the Trust's Financial Regulations required for goods /services totalling over EU Threshold and authorised by the Trust Board via Finance & General Purposes Committee. √ Staff Severance/Compensation where non-statutory/non-contractual payment is less than £50,000 (approval required in advance) √ Staff Severence/Compensation where non-statutory/non-contractual payment is £50,000 or more before tax (approval required in advance) √ Compensation where non-statutory/non-contractual payment is less than £50,000 (approval required in advance) √ Ex-gratia payments ✓ Open/close bank accounts [para 9.1] ✓ Any Two Signatures for cheques [para 9.3] √ √ √ √

-Education Funding Agency Trust Board Chief Executive Officer Chief Finance Officer School Governance Committee Head Teacher/ Deputy Head School Business /Finance Manager Nominated Budget Holder Banking Arrangements Open/close bank accounts [para 9.1] \checkmark Any Two Signatures for cheques [para 9.3] \checkmark \checkmark \checkmark \checkmark Any two authorised to process BACs payments up to defined limits (based on payroll runs, any capital schemes) [para 9.3] ✓ \checkmark \checkmark \checkmark - Bank/sponsor loan, overdraft \checkmark Credit cards (for business use, not personal use and paid in full each month) [para 7.1-7.3] .
-To be approved/operate in accordance with the Trust Credit Card Policy.
-Administrator or SBM with card to allow payment of online orders.
-Not authorised if it is the person placing the order or reconciling the credit card statement ✓ ✓ ✓ Petty Cash / Staff Re-imbursements - I Authorise Petty Cash balances up to £100 [para 9.5] \checkmark Re-imburse staff by BACS or petty cash up to £50 on any one item and £100 in any one week to any one individual. [para 9.6] \checkmark +
+EFSA Trust Board CEO CFO Executive Leader/ Head Of School School Business /Finance Manager Nominated Budget Holder Any two authorised to process BACs payments up to defined limits (based on payroll runs, any capital schemes) [para 9.3] \checkmark \checkmark \checkmark \checkmark Bank/sponsor loan, overdraft ✓ Credit cards (for business use, not personal use and paid in full each month) [para 7.1-7.3].
+To be approved/operate in accordance with the Trust Credit Card Policy. √ √ √ Administrator or SBM with card to allow payment of online orders.
+Not authorised if it is the person placing the order or reconciling the credit card statement Petty Cash / Staff Re-imbursements Authorise Petty Cash balances up to £100 [para 9.5] √ Re-imburse staff by BACS or petty cash up to £50 on any one item and £100 in any one week to any one individual. [para 9.6] ✓ Enter into insurance arrangements for land, buildings employee liability and other major risks √ √ Enter into insurance arrangements for trips, mini bus and other minor risks where a trust agreement has not been negotiated. ✓ √ Granting a lease on land and buildings ✓ Take up a finance lease √